START

 Halo Killer?

 That seems like a great name.
-But thereā€™s so many.
-He gets excited thinking of names, breathing fast in the stuffy funnel.
+And very unique.
+But thereās so many good names.
 Trash Night.
 Halo Cutter.

 He touches his neck, fingers curling into the warm silk.
+The ribbon can be worn all kinds of ways.

 Tied in bunny ears, like a trash bag, or the way he still ties his shoes because he struggles with the double-knot.